 NOTE: This logo is for your company but it must not be used for any product or service.

-Sigfox Verified logo for certified modules and reference designs
+Sigfox Verified logo for certified modular designs (modules or reference designs)

-The “Sigfox Verified” label is dedicated to partner products that meet the requirements of the Sigfox Verified module or Sigfox Verified reference design certification program.
+The “Sigfox Verified” label is dedicated to partner products that meet the requirements of the Sigfox Verified modular design (module or reference design) certification.

-This means that the product must first pass the conducted test before it can display the logo.
+This means that the product must first obtain the Sigfox Verified certification before it can display the logo.

-Sigfox Ready logo for end products and PaaS
+Sigfox Ready logo for certified devices and PaaS

 The "Sigfox Ready" label is also dedicated to web platforms that meet the requirement of the Sigfox PaaS program.